medic/cht-docs/content/en/apps/concepts/navigation.md

 {{< figure src="sync-status.png" link="sync-status.png" class="right col-6 col-lg-3" >}}

 Data synchronisation is important for [offline users]({{< relref "apps/concepts/users" >}}).
 These users keep a copy of the data they have access to on their device.
 They can work from their device while disconnected from the internet (offline), by reading from and writing to their copy of the data.
 "Sync" (synchronisation) is when data on the device is made to match the data on the server.
-Synchronisation consists of uploading all new or altered data on the device, and downloading new or altered data from the server.
-This may include the download of software updates when available.
+Synchronisation consists of uploading all new or altered data from the device to the server, and downloading new or altered data from the server to the device.
+This latter step may include the download of software updates to the CHT core or CHT app when available.

 At the bottom of the menu is a notification which provides important information about data synchronisation.